liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 Both HTML and URL content types offer beneficial traits and can be used effectively.
 The content type you use for your gadgets, depends on your needs and preferences.

-Now that you're fundamentally sound on the gadget basics, let's explore what gadgets can offer us in Liferay Portal.
+Now that you're fundamentally sound on the gadget basics, let's explore what gadgets offer you in Liferay Portal.

 ## Accessing third-party applications from your gadget